marcel-dempers/docker-development-youtube-series/kubernetes/cert-manager/README.md

 ### Create an Ingress Let's Encrypt Issuer

-We create a `ClusterIssuer` that allows us to issue certs in any namespace
+We create a `ClusterIssuer` for Ingress that allows us to issue certs in any namespace

 ```shell
 kubectl apply -f kubernetes/cert-manager/issuer-ingress.yaml